Mazlumsert1/Period3/README.md

 5.Explain, using relevant examples, the strategy for querying MongoDB (all CRUD operations)

+lets assume that we have a todo database with a collection of todo items.
+Each item has a task and a priority.
+In terms of JSON notation, an example item would look like:

+{

+  "_id" : { "$oid" : "4bffb75121eec88a67ff6ec8"} ,

+  "task" : "Write Code" ,

+  "priority" : "high"

+}

+Now that we have defined what we are storing in the database, lets have a look at how we connect to Mongo.
+Connection to the database
+To connect to a MongoDB database, we would use code similar to that below.
+In this code you can see that we are connecting to a database called todo and getting the collection called items.
+In MongoDB if neither of these items exist, they will be automatically created.

+Mongo mongo = new Mongo();

+DB db = mongo.getDB("todo");

+DBCollection items = db.getCollection("items");

+Creating documents
+To add a document to a collection, we use the insert() method of the collection.

+BasicDBObject doc1 = new BasicDBObject();

+doc1.put("task", "Write Code");

+doc1.put("priority", "high");

+items.insert(doc1);

+Retrieving documents
+To retrieve documents from a collection, we can create a query and then iterate through it with a cursor.

+BasicDBObject query = new BasicDBObject();

+query.put("priority", "highest");

+DBCursor cursor = items.find(query);

+// Print out "highest" priority items

+while (cursor.hasNext()) {

+    System.out.println(cursor.next());

+}

+This query will find all the objects in the collection that have a priority of highest.
+If we wanted to get all of the items in the collection, we would create the cursor without a query as shown below.

+DBCursor cursor = items.find();

+Updating documents
+To update an object, we first have to get the object from the collection then we save it back into the collection.

+BasicDBObject findTestItemQuery = new BasicDBObject();

+findTestItemQuery.put("task", "Test Code");

+DBCursor testItemsCursor = items.find(findTestItemQuery);

+if(testItemsCursor.hasNext()) {

+    DBObject testCodeItem = testItemsCursor.next();

+    testCodeItem.put("task", "Test and Review Code");

+    items.save(testCodeItem);

+}

+Deleting Documents
+Finally, to delete a document or set of documents, we use the remove method of the collection.

+BasicDBObject deleteQuery = new BasicDBObject();

+deleteQuery.put("priority", "highest");

+DBCursor cursor = items.find(deleteQuery);

+while (cursor.hasNext()) {

+    DBObject item = cursor.next();

+    items.remove(item);

+}

 6.Demonstrate, using a REST-API, how to perform all CRUD operations on a MongoDB

 7.Explain the benefits from using Mongoose, and provide an example involving all CRUD operations